everymind/everymind.github.io/_projects/ComparativeNeuroscience-Brighton/01-intro.md

 ## A history of "intelligence": test scores vs. "power" and learning

 Often _intelligence_ is used to describe how well we do on tests (sometimes called the "psychometric view").
 This assumes that the way we think can be measured by how well we do on tests.
 Because we believe this, we now have a lot of data on humans solving many different kinds of problems.
 Many scientists have now analysed over 60 years of test scores, at different times and with different methods.
-They all realized that people who do well on tests in general also tend to score well on three types of tests:
+They all realised that people who do well on tests in general also tend to score well on three types of tests:

   1. "Fluid intelligence", or figuring out solutions to new and unusual problems;
-  2. "Crystallized intelligence", or using what one already know from past experience to solve a problem; and
+  2. "Crystallised intelligence", or using what one already know from past experience to solve a problem; and
   3. "Visual-spatial reasoning", or being able to represent the structure and relationships of a problem and then play with it in your head.

 If _intelligence_ is a single thing that can be measured and improved on (sometimes called "general intelligence"), then anything that changes a person's score on one type of test should have a similar effect on any of the other two types.
 But it turns out that this is not true.
-Take aging, for example. **On average**, test scores in "fluid intelligence" tend to decrease as a person gets older, while **on average**, test scores in "crystallized intelligence" tend to stay the same or even increase.
+Take aging, for example. **On average**, test scores in "fluid intelligence" tend to decrease as a person gets older, while **on average**, test scores in "crystallised intelligence" tend to stay the same or even increase.
 So while test scores might tell you who could learn a job faster or more easily, test scores can't tell you how well a person will perform once they've learned the job.

 This means that differences in test scores do not help explain differences in the ways that we think.
 So scientists came up with another way to think about _intelligence_, based on more general ideas about the nature of thinking (sometimes called the "cognitive-psychology view").
 This point of view assumes that thinking is the process of: